SondreUM/UiTHack25/noob/noob2/README.md

-# Noob - Noob1
+# Noob - Noob2

 > Noob - easy

-A rivaling gang stolen your flag.
-You need to get it back.
-Are you up for the challenge?
+The flag has been stolen once more.
+They learned from the mistake and they have now taken measures to hide it.

-You can connect to their server with the following command `ssh noob1@uithack.td.org.uit.no -p 6000`
+You can connect to their server with the following command `ssh noob2@uithack.td.org.uit.no -p 6001`

-The password is `noobyPenguin`
+The password is the flag from the previous noob challenge.

-Read up on the "cat" command if you are not familiar with it.
+Read up on the "ls" command if you are not familiar with it.

 Use command `exit` to disconnect from the server when you are done.